aysieelf/aysieelf/README.md

 # 🐾 Hi there!
 I'm Aysel!

 ## ✨ About Me
 Hey!
 I'm a creative coder with a passion for building meaningful projects!
-From gossip forums to UFO tracking apps (coming soon!), I love bringing fun and unique ideas to life. ✨
+From gossip forums to UFO tracking apps (coming soon), I love bringing fun and unique ideas to life. ✨

 🎮 Co-creator of:
 - Kitten Strike API - Because why should gaming be boring?